brendt/stitcher.io/src/content/blog/2024-07-29-fixing-lazy-loading.md

 }
 ```

 Now I don't know about you, but I like to write as little code as possible, especially if the framework can do the work for me.
+On top of that, I like to keep my type definitions clean, and not make them unions or nullable just because of a technical requirement.
+That's why I like embracing the uninitialized state.

 Sidenote about that: once again I wish we had generics in PHP, in which case we could probably do something like this:

 ```php
 public function __construct(